Robert Heilbroner: Career

 After World War II, Heilbroner worked briefly as a banker and entered into academia in the 1950s as a research fellow at the New School for Social Research in New York.
 During this period, he was highly influenced by the German economist Adolph Lowe, who was a foremost representative of the German Historical School.
 In 1963, Heilbroner earned a Ph.D. in Economics from the New School for Social Research, where he was subsequently appointed Norman Thomas Professor of Economics in 1971, and where he remained for more than twenty years.
 He mainly taught History of Economic Thought courses at the New School.

 Although a highly unconventional economist, who regarded himself as more of a social theorist and "worldly philosopher" (philosopher pre-occupied with "worldly" affairs, such as economic structures), and who tended to integrate the disciplines of history, economics and philosophy, Heilbroner was nevertheless recognized by his peers as a prominent economist.
 He was elected vice president of the American Economic Association in 1972.

 He also came up with a way of classifying economies, as either Traditional (primarily agriculturally based, perhaps subsistence economy), Command (centrally planned economy, often involving the state), Market (capitalism), or Mixed.

 Though an outspoken socialist for nearly his entire career, Heilbroner famously wrote in a 1989 article in The New Yorker prior to the collapse of the Soviet Union:

 Less than 75 years after it officially began, the contest between capitalism and socialism is over: capitalism has won...
 Capitalism organizes the material affairs of humankind more satisfactorily than socialism.

-He further wrote in Dissent in 1992 that "capitalism has been as unmistakable a success as socialism has been a failure" and complimented Milton Friedman, Friedrich Hayek, and Ludwig von Mises on their insistence of the free market's superiority.
+He further wrote in Dissent in 1992 that "capitalism has been as unmistakable a success as socialism has been a failure" and complimented Milton Friedman, Friedrich Hayek, and Ludwig von Mises for their insistence on the free market's superiority.
 He emphasized that "democratic liberties have not yet appeared, except fleetingly, in any nation that has declared itself to be fundamentally anticapitalist."
 However, Heilbroner's preferred capitalist model was the highly redistributionist welfare states of Scandinavia; he stated that his model society was "a slightly idealized Sweden."